 Production safety: essential for pharmaceutical production and beyond

-Doctors and patients rely on medicines and medical preparations of the highest and most consistent quality.
-Production safety or its assurance is therefore an elementary component of pharmaceutical production.
+Doctors and patients rely on medicines and medical preparations of the highest quality and consistency.
+Production safety, or its assurance, is therefore an essential component of pharmaceutical production.
 Production safety includes all technical, organizational, and regulatory measures that ensure a validated, trouble-free, and GMP-compliant manufacturing process.
 It pursues two essential goals.
-On the one hand, to keep the product free from contamination and to ensure product quality, for example by guaranteeing defined active ingredient concentrations.
-On the other hand, it is also about protecting the production site itself, for example from contamination, which ultimately also contributes to product safety.
+On the one hand, to keep the product free from contamination and to ensure product quality, for example, by guaranteeing defined active ingredient concentrations.
+On the other hand, it is also about protecting the production site itself, for instance, from contamination, which ultimately also contributes to product safety.

 Production safety in the pharmaceutical industry

 In pharmaceutical production, some of the strictest regulatory requirements for product safety apply worldwide.
-For good reason: contamination and unsafe products endanger human lives.
-Specific requirements arise, for example, from GMP (Good Manufacturing Practice), in German: Gute Herstellungspraxis für Arzneimittel.
+For good reason: contamination and unsafe products pose a significant threat to human lives.
+Specific requirements arise, for example, from Good Manufacturing Practice (GMP).
 GMP is an internationally recognized set of regulations, defined by the U.S. Food and Drug Administration (FDA) as binding Current Good Manufacturing Practice (CGMP) and in Europe by the EU-GMP Guide (EudraLex, Volume 4) published by the European Commission, which specifies requirements for the manufacture, quality, and control of pharmaceutical products.
 This results in specific requirements for what product manufacturing safety means and how it is ensured.
-For medicines, specific regulations such as GMP and GDP apply; the Medical Devices Regulation (MDR) and the In Vitro Diagnostic Regulation (IVDR) primarily concern sterile medical devices.
-In addition, there are many other international regulations and directives.
+For medicines, particular regulations such as GMP and GDP apply.
+The Medical Devices Regulation (MDR) and the In Vitro Diagnostic Regulation (IVDR) govern the placing on the market of medical devices and in vitro diagnostic medical devices, respectively.
+Additionally, there are numerous other international regulations and directives.

 Measures for production safety at a glance

-When it comes to production and manufacturing safety in pharmaceutical manufacturing, there are various measures to ensure and validate it.
-Which of these are used depends on numerous factors.
+When it comes to production and manufacturing safety in pharmaceutical manufacturing, various measures are taken to ensure and validate it.
+The choice of which one to use depends on numerous factors.
 The measures and instruments presented here are among the most widely used standard solutions.

 - Validation and qualification of equipment and processes – including cleaning procedures and BFS systems according to Annex 1 EU-GMP